 You are to develop a business plan for a software-based product or service.
-This includes validation through MOM test and prototyping (sketch, shallow and with a low degree of refinement), and an implementation plan for required software.
+This includes exploration and validation of your idea through MOM test and through prototyping (with a simple sketch or mockup as the prototype media), and an implementation plan for required software.
 In addition, you should pitch your idea through an oral presentation at the final seminar.